-The number of engagements that regal representatives of The are undertaken by members of the Royal Family and the vicethe varying ways of each household defines what an "engagement" is, as well as the changing nature of engagements due to the COVID-19 pandemic, the figures should be regarded as an approximation.
+The number of engagements that regal representatives of The are undertaken by members of the Royal Family and the viceto the COVID-19 pandemic, the figures should be regarded as an approximation.

 Queen during a typical year is significant and impressive.
-However, due to